 Improved financial performance through the reduction of improper payments continues to be a key financial management focus of the Federal government.
-Accurate payments lower program costs.
-MSPB did not have any improper payments during this reporting period.
+MSPB did not have any improper payments during this reporting period and completed Payment Integrity reporting.

 OMB originally provided Section 31 of Circular A-11 as guidance for Federal agencies to identify and reduce improper payments for selected programs.
 The Improper Payments Information Act of 2002 (IPIA) broadened the original erroneous payment reporting requirements to programs and activities beyond those originally listed in Circular A-11.
-In August 2006, OMB issued Circular A-123, Appendix C - Requirements for Effective Measurement and Remediation of Improper Payments.
+The Payment Integrity Information Act of 2019 (PIIA) revised IPIA and established a working group for payment integrity.
+On March 5, 2021, OMB issued M-21-19, Transmittal of Appendix C to OMB Circular A-123, Requirements for Payment Integrity Improvement for all Federal agencies.

-The IPIA defines improper payments as those payments made to the wrong recipient, in the wrong amount, or used in an improper manner by the recipient.
-The IPIA requires a Federal agency to identify its programs that are of high risk for improper payments.
-It also requires the agency to implement a corrective action plan that includes improper payment reduction and recovery targets and to report annually on the extent of its improper payments for high-risk programs and the actions taken to increase the accuracy of payments.
+The PIIA defines payments as (1) properly paid; (2) improperly paid, which are payments made to the wrong recipient and or in the wrong amount; and (3) unknown payments are those that can be determined as properly or improperly paid.
+The PIIA requires Federal agencies to identify programs with outlays of \$10,000,000 plus and assess these programs for improper payments.
+It also requires agencies to implement a corrective action plan that includes improper payment reduction with recovery targets.
+As well as report the extent of improper payments and the actions taken to increase the accuracy of payments.

-To coordinate and facilitate MSPB's efforts under the IPIA, the CFO works with office directors to perform reviews for all programs and activities susceptible to improper payments.
-This cooperative effort includes developing actions to reduce improper payments, identifying and conducting ongoing monitoring techniques and establishing appropriate corrective action initiatives.
-MSPB has determined that there is no significant risk of improper payments based on the review of its programs in FY 2023.
+MSPB outlays are predominately salaries and benefits of MSPB employees.
+MSPB adheres to the personnel and payroll standards and guidance of USDA's APHIS and NFC.
+Additionally, MSPB independently reviews payroll accounting files to ensure data integrity.
+Moreover, MSPB's FAM staff work with leadership and office directors to perform reviews on activities susceptible to improper payments.
+This cooperative effort includes identifying and conducting ongoing monitoring and communication.
+MSPB has determined there is no significant risk of improper payments based on the review in FY 2024.